-- a.
-Center-based Programs.
-Clayton Early Learning continues to use the Creative Curriculum for Preschoolers.
-To help staff implement this curriculum, Clayton Early Learning Curriculum and Instruction Coaches use the Fidelity Tool for administrators.
-This tool helps coaches assess classrooms and teachers' needs for ongoing professional development and coaching support.
-Follow up professional development, including weekly coaching, enables educators to collaborate and reflect on children's development and their practice.
-This is the only update to the program design detailed in the program's baseline application. - b.
+b.
 Home-Based Program.
 As detailed in the baseline application, the home-based program provides parents with a curriculum of activities developed by Clayton Early Learning under contract with HIPPY USA along with nine books (one for each month of the program year) that relate to the activities in the curriculum.
 Since the baseline application, minor updates have been made to the weekly home visits.
 Each weekly home visit has two components.
-The first involves the role play and delivery of the weekly curriculum and lesson to assist the parent in realizing the materials they have readily available in their own homes that can provide a rich learning environment for the child.
-The second component of each home visit consists of the completion of assessments to track the child's developmental milestones.
-CFEs also assist parents with goal planning as well as providing resources and other supportive services aimed at strengthening the family unit.
+The first involves the role play and delivery of the weekly curriculum and lesson to assist the parent in utilizing the materials they have readily available in their own homes as well as the materials brought to the home by the Home Visitors to create a rich learning environment for the child.
+The second component of each home visit consists of the completion of assessments to track the child's developmental milestones as well as to assist parents with goal planning and identifying resources for the family.
+This portion of the home visit is designed to strengthen the family unit in the outcomes identified by the Parent, Family, and Community Engagement Framework.
 This is the only update to the program design detailed in the program's baseline application.

-- c.
+c.
 Developmental Screenings and Assessments.
-Teachers, CFEs and instructional leaders in Clayton Early Learning use multiple methods of assessment over time, including observations, investigations, parent feedback, embedded and standardized assessments.
-The primary goal of assessment in early childhood education is to provide insight into the educational experiences that will be the most valuable for individual children.
-No changes have been made to this aspect of the program design since the baseline application was submitted. - d.
+Teachers, CFEs, and instructional leaders in Clayton Early Learning use multiple methods of assessment over time, including observations, investigations, parent feedback, embedded and standardized assessments.
+The primary goal of assessment and screenings in early childhood education is to provide insight into the educational experiences that will be the most valuable for individual children.
+No changes have been made to this aspect of the program design since the baseline application was submitted.

+d.
 Opportunities for Parents and Families to be Engaged.
 Child development services are individualized through a written plan, the Individual Child Curriculum Plan (ICCP), collaboratively developed by the staff and parents.
 Data from children's screenings and assessments guide individual goal setting for children with their families.
 Each child's ICCP provides guidance for planning developmental interactions with the child, aligns goals with current developmental needs, provides a structure for parent-staff collaboration, and sets out guidelines for meeting the agreed upon goals.
 The process of individualization requires effective communication between parents and caregivers about the child's development.
 No changes in program design have been made since the baseline application.